 Double Majors: Influences, Identities, & Impacts

-Data analysis will proceed in the following ways:
+Data analysis proceeded in the following ways:

-Examine information about majors in conjunction with self-reported transcript data to determine if different profiles are correlated with academic success, breadth of curricular choices, and depth of “professionalization” in courses.
+Examined information about majors in conjunction with self-reported transcript data to determine if different profiles are correlated with academic success, breadth of curricular choices, and depth of “professionalization” in courses.

-Study the effect of double majoring at a liberal arts college in relation to the effect of double majoring at a comprehensive institution.
+Studied the effect of double majoring at a liberal arts college in relation to the effect of double majoring at a comprehensive institution.

-Relate data on majors to the survey data on creativity to “determine correlations between the combinations of majors and students’ innovativeness both in and out of the classroom.”
+Related data on majors to the survey data on creativity to “determine correlations between the combinations of majors and students’ innovativeness both in and out of the classroom.”

 The investigators followed up data analysis with group interviews, or small structured discussions.
 Project outcomes will continue to be presented at meetings and conferences and published in journals of sociology and education, and as a white paper presented to the Teagle Foundation.